daaanny90/confstation/ui-vue/README.md

 - `interfaces/`: where the types of entites are defined
 - `views/`: the "pages" of the web app

+- `App.vue` is the actual web app
+- `http-common.ts` is where the common API settings are defined

 For any question please refer to [Danny](mailto:danny@ostec.de)